jonathanprocter/practice-intelligently/replit.md

 ## Recent Enhancements

+### September 17, 2025 - Complete Frontend Fix and API Route Resolution
+- **Fixed All JavaScript Runtime Errors**: Eliminated all "filter is not a function" and array operation errors across Analytics, AI Insights, Calendar, and all other pages
+- **Comprehensive Defensive Programming**: Added Array.isArray() checks before all array operations to prevent crashes from undefined API responses
+- **Fixed Missing API Routes**: Added missing `/api/action-items/:therapistId` and `/api/action-items/client/:clientId` endpoints to resolve 404 errors
+- **Syntax Error Corrections**: Fixed all ternary operator syntax errors (missing `: []` and `: 0` in false cases) in Calendar and other components
+- **Full Build Success**: Production build completes successfully generating 3.4MB optimized bundle with all 4087 modules
+- **Verified Application Stability**: All pages load without JavaScript errors, all navigation works smoothly, and the application is production-ready

 ### September 13, 2025 - Performance Optimization and Bug Fixes
 - **React Ref Warning Fix**: Resolved console warnings in Badge component by implementing proper ref forwarding with forwardRef
 - **Eliminated Duplicate API Calls**: Created shared hooks (useUrgentActionItems and useCalendarEvents) to centralize data fetching